 On December 6, 2012, the National Assembly of Québec adopted bill n°2, An act to amend the Election Act in order to reduce the elector contribution limit, lower the ceiling on election expenses and increase public financing of Québec political parties (2012, chapter 26).
 This reform of political party financing is a continuation of the one put in place in 2010 and 2011 (through bills no 113, 114, 118, and 120), in that it also aims at preventing the straw-man practice.

 To compensate for decreased revenue, public financing has been increased.
-Firstly, the decrease in maximum allowed contribution is adjusted by a matching mechanism through which the State enhances the first $20,000, then the following $200,000 of contributions received by a party.
+Firstly, the decrease in maximum allowed contribution was adjusted by a matching mechanism through which the State enhances the first $20,000, then the following $200,000 of contributions received by a party.
 This mechanism is itself enhanced during an election year.
-Moreover, the new bill increases the public financing of parties that have already participated in an election, by increasing the base amount used for calculating the annual allowance from the Chief Electoral Officer of Québec (DGEQ).
+Moreover, the bill increased the public financing of parties that have already participated in an election, by increasing the base amount used for calculating the annual allowance from the Chief Electoral Officer of Québec (DGEQ).
 The allowance is increased again during an election year.

-In order to limit the financial needs of a political party during a general election, the new Act limits to about 8 million dollars the allowed amount of election expenses that can be incurred by a party and its candidates (compared to about 11.5 million dollars under the previous provisions of the Act)
+In order to limit the financial needs of a political party during a general election, the Act limits to about 8 million dollars the allowed amount of election expenses that can be incurred by a party and its candidates (compared to about 11.5 million dollars under the previous provisions of the Act)